 So things are in the final stages of finish here in Maya Beach at the Pirates Paradise, with as you can probably guess, hundreds (it feels like) little things to finish.
-Our builder Nelson Montalvo has been excellent in getting the remaining things done, that were supposed to be finished by the “other guy”, but were not.
-Actually as Nelson is very busy with his many projects and home construction projects.
-He referred us to two other excellent local Belize contractors that he had sub contracted for our build before.
+Our builder Nelson Montalvo has been excellent in getting the remaining things done, that was supposed to be finished by the “other guy”, but were not.
+Actually, as Nelson is very busy with his many projects and home construction projects.
+He referred us to two other excellent local Belize contractors that he had subcontracted for our build before.

 Olivers new “Nasty Area” .

-Marsha and I were so thrilled to learn that the 6 panel replacement window for the kitchen had finally arrived in Belize City at Benny’s, and would be delivered and installed soon.
-This was the last major thing that needed to be completed, replacing the incorrect, 3 panel inward folding window, we bought via the “other guy”.
-The few days later a Benny’s truck shows up at our house, without calling and scheduling ahead.
+Marsha and I were so thrilled to learn that the 6-panel replacement window for the kitchen had finally arrived in Belize City at Benny’s, and would be delivered and installed soon.
+This was the last major thing that needed to be completed, replacing the incorrect, 3-panel inward folding window, we bought via the “other guy”.
+A few days later Benny’s truck shows up at our house, without calling and scheduling ahead.
 We were pretty excited to finally have that nightmare over, and open the doors wide as they carried all the separate glass panels through the house and stacking on the outside deck.
 As they left they said Benny’s would be contacting us to take the incorrect window out, and installing these “correct” ones.

 Looking pretty finished at the Pirates Paradise.

-Here we frickin go again, after they promised to replace the window with correct size, Benny’s “window specialist” calls and tells us they can “cut the hurricane class glass windows to size”.
-To make a long story short, after some coarse back and forth emails and phone calls about refund of funds for difference in cost, we got a full refund of what we had paid.
+Here we frickin go again after they promised to replace the window with the correct size, Benny’s “window specialist” calls and tells us they can “cut the hurricane class glass windows to size”.
+To make a long story short, after some coarse back and forth emails and phone calls about a refund of funds for the difference in cost, we got a full refund of what we had paid.

-We immediately contacted our builder Nelson, and asked him to order the replacement 6 panel window from his supplier.
-You see, we trust Nelson Montalvo to contact the best not the cheapest supplier, and to finally get this done right.
-Outcome to follow in a couple months.
+We immediately contacted our builder Nelson and asked him to order the replacement 6-panel window from his supplier.
+You see, we trust Nelson Montalvo to contact the best, not the cheapest supplier, and to finally get this done right.
+The outcome to follow in a couple months.

 The inside of our new home is actually at a point where we can actually walk around without tripping over boxes, and I have to say, thank god for our massive concrete storage room under the house.
 This has saved us a lot of issues, and we are actually one by one going through the boxes filling that room.
 By the Christmas Holidays, we until we meet in the next post be done, I hope.